-Introduction to bowel management and Spina Bifida
+Introduction to bowel management and Spinal Cord Injury

-A healthy bowel stores faeces and then will empty at appropriate times.
-Most people living with Spina Bifida will have some loss of bowel control (neurogenic bowel).
+The role of a healthy bowel is to store faeces and to empty at suitable times.
+Most people living with Spinal Cord Injury will have some loss of bowel control (neurogenic bowel).
 This means that the brain and the bowel are not working together as well as they should.
-The nerves that control the bowel, including the anus are located low in the spine.
-It may be difficult for your child to have normal continence.
-Some people will have complete bowel continence and others may need to try some different techniques to have social continence.
+It may be difficult to achieve normal continence.
+The nerves that control the bowel, as well as the anus, are located low in the spine.
+Some people will achieve complete bowel continence and others may need to try several techniques to achieve social continence.

-The two main problems that can happen with the bowel are:
+The two main problems that occur with the bowel are:

-- It doesn't empty properly (constipation). - It allows faeces to leak either some or all the time (incontinence).
+- It doesn't empty properly (constipation), or - It allows faeces to leak either some or all the time (incontinence).

-An individual bowel program and regular toileting routine is important.
+An individual bowel program and regular toileting routine is essential.
+The Spinal Cord Injury nurse and doctor can help make a suitable bowel program.

 There are several factors that affect a successful bowel program: